Glossary TermApril 20, 2024

 • Price consolidates in a range

-• Volume declines during consolidation
+• Volume decreases during consolidation

-• Price breaks out with volume spike
+• Price breaks out with a volume increase

-Entry: Buy when volume surges on breakout
+Entry: Buy when volume spikes on the breakout

 Stop loss: Below the breakout level